If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 How to Prevent Your Toilet from Overflowing When It’s Clogged

-If you’ve got a clogged toilet, it’s a good idea to know how to keep it from overflowing while you try to get it unclogged.
+If you’ve got a toilet clog, it’s a good idea to know how to keep it from overflowing while you try to get it unclogged.

 First things first, if your toilet is clogged and not draining, don’t flush it.